metisjs/metis-ui/src/components/menu/index.en-US.md

 ---
 title: Menu
+description: A versatile menu for navigation.
 group:
   title: Navigation
   order: 2
 ---

-A versatile menu for navigation.

 ## When To Use